How to Make a Budget in 7 Simple Steps

 This is laying the foundation to be successful with money.
 Step by step.
 Layer by layer.

 The more information you can pull together, the better.
-Then, you won’t be thrown off by any surprises (AKA forgotten expenses).
+Then, you won’t be thrown off by any surprises (AKA forgotten unexpected expenses).

 Also, to cover the budget basics decide: